-As mysterious as thought is, it is clear that when we think, there is a movement within consciousness that we are aware of.
+It is clear that when we think, there is a movement within consciousness that we are aware of.
 An impression in the mind seems to arise out of nothing.
 That impression might be a word or a sentence, or an image, or something more obscure.

 It seems that we never know what our next thought will be.
 If I asked you to tell me what you will be thinking about in a minute’s time, or in an hour’s time, you will have no idea.
-We do not plan our thoughts, they arise spontaneously.
+We do not plan our thoughts; they arise spontaneously.

 One argument for this might be that our thoughts are always linked to our needs, drives, and desires.
-Therefore I might start thinking about lunch because a feeling of hunger has arisen in my stomach.
-I might start thinking about going to a club because of a sexual urge.
+Therefore I might start thinking about lunch because a feeling of hunger has arisen in my body.
+I might start thinking about going out to a club because of a sexual urge.
 And in a more complex way, I might think I need to do some study because I want to achieve good grades, which will get me a good job, which will secure me a steady income, so I don’t have to worry about food and shelter in the future.

 But the above explanations, which link thoughts to desires, fail to explain the often random nature of thought.
 Why does the theme tune to a TV show I haven’t seen for years suddenly enter my mind while I am out taking a walk?
 Why, when asked to name any city in the world, do I choose Prague rather than Moscow?

 It doesn’t seem that we can argue that we are in control of our thoughts, so we must look for other reasons to explain why thoughts arise.
 I think there are only two possible explanations; either our thoughts must be determined by prior events, or they are being brought into existence by a power operating in the present moment, which is God.